idptools/goose/docs/using_goose.rst

 3. ``NCPR``: The net charge per residue (`NCPR`), which must be between -1 and +1.

 4. ``kappa``: The kappa value is a charge asymmetry parameter where higher values mean greater charge asymmetry.
 This must be between 0 and 1.
+NOTE: kappa values of 0 or 1 can take a long time to make because there are very few sequences that satisfy these values.
+GOOSE is much faster at making sequences between 0.1 and 0.9.
+Also, specifying kappa **requires** that you do not have an FCR=0 and that you do not have FCR=NCPR (there needs to be some + and some - charged residues for kappa).

 **Importantly, you do not need to specify all of these sequence properties simultaneously.** For example, if you specify FCR and hydropathy, GOOSE will return sequences that have varying NCPR and kappa values while making sure that the specified hydropathy and FCR values are what you input.
 In this way, you can generate many sequences that have the fixed properties that you want to stay fixed, while other properties vary.